 The truth is, you can test anything you place on your website.
 The most crucial thing is that it shouldn’t be more than one element at a time, because it would be nearly impossible to determine what truly changed the result.

 Almost every website that is designed to bring income should have these elements tested:

 - conversion buttons (CTA – call to action)

 - product presentation

 - list of benefits and features that should convince a customer to use our product

 - style of communication

-These are the most common elements that you should test at the beginning of your testing adventure.
+These are the most common elements that you should do an A/B testing at the beginning of your testing adventure.
 The list isn’t complete, though.
 Feel free to test whatever you like.
 Even the slightest change can make your landing page convert better.